Ermita San Nicolas is a pilgrim hospital with about 800 years of hospitality stuck up in its walls.

 An Italian confraternity runs the place, dispatching volunteers to welcome and care for pilgrims.
 All the other people staying there, except three English-speaking girls my age, were Italians.

-At 7:30, the hosts put on silly brown velvet capes adorned with the camino’s distinctive concha shells, and instructed us to sit in a circle on the altar and remove one shoe.
+At 7:30, the hosts put on silly brown velvet capes adorned with the Camino’s distinctive concha shells, and instructed us to sit in a circle on the altar and remove one shoe.

 Now, I have done plenty of foot washing, but this was different.
-Even though there was still day, they closed the doors of the church and lit dozens of candles which filled the room with warmth and light.
+Even though there was still daylight, they closed the doors of the church and lit dozens of candles which filled the room with warmth and light.
 Iulio poured cool water over our feet and Mateo, another host, recited a prayer in Spanish blessing our progress, blessing our feet, blessing us with God’s love, and we said “Amen.”
 Once Iulio had washed all our feet, we stood and recited the Lord’s Prayer in our native languages.

 When he had his last meal with the disciples, Jesus got up in the middle of dinner to do the dirty servant work of washing the grime off his inferiors’ feet, and they all freaked out.